draftli/feederer/README.md

 # Feederer

-Feederer can fetch more than 17 Major singles titles from your RSS / Atom feeds.
+[Feederer (docs)](https://hexdocs.pm/feederer/) can fetch more than 17 Major singles titles from your RSS / Atom feeds.

 Feederer is an Elixir wrapper for [feedparser](https://github.com/kurtmckee/feedparser).